kun-wang/kun-wang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I was a Senior Researcher at the [Institute for Quantum Computing](http://quantum.baidu.com/), Baidu Research.
+I was a Senior Researcher at the Institute for Quantum Computing, Baidu Research.
-My research at Baidu Quantum focuses on characterizing, verifying, validating, mitigating, and correcting quantum errors inherent in quantum devices.
+My research focuses on characterizing, verifying, validating, mitigating, and correcting quantum errors inherent in quantum devices.

 Previously, I was a postdoc at the Shenzhen Institute for Quantum Science and Engineering (SIQSE),